hypertuner/rfcs/hypertuner-pythonlib/0001-data-logging.md

 # Summary

-Hypertuner logging will allow users to log and graph performance data collected during training of thier models and display it with the Hypertuner GUI.
+Hypertuner logging will allow users to log and graph performance data collected during training of thier models and display it with the hypertuner GUI.

 # Basic example